-With the news of her death, the construction at the Winchester Mystery House stopped, carpenters even left nails half driven in place.
+With the news of her death, the construction at the Winchester Mystery House stopped, carpenters even left nails half driven into place.

 Mrs. Winchester’s personal property, including the furnishings, household goods, pictures, jewelry, and papers were left to her niece, Mrs. Marian Merriman Marriott, according to the will.